elasekness/BMS500C-2024/Day3.md

 > `-max_target_seqs` specifies the maximum number of hits to return. <br>
 > `-outfmt 6` returns the results in tab-delimited format.
 The information proceeding the 6 specifies the the fields to return. <br>
-> We are outputting the query accession, the subject accession, the percent identity between query and subject, the percent coverage of the query by the hit, the alignment legnth, the query length, the number of mismatches between query and subject, the number of gaps, and the start and end of the alignment in the query and subject, respectively.
+> We are outputting the query accession, the subject accession, the percent identity between query and subject, the percent coverage of the query by the hit, the alignment legnth, the query length, the number of mismatches between query and subject, the number of gaps, and the start and end of the alignment in the query and subject, respectively.<br>
-* Based on your BLAST results:
+Based on your BLAST results:
 *  are all genes represented in your contigs file?
 *  is the tophit from the same species if you have multiple genes present?
 *  can you confidently assign a species to your sample given the PID, qcov, qlen, etc?